phuongnd08/simple_provision/README.md

 moment, provision another instance is just the matter of kicking off a command from the terminal.

-I use simple_provision with mina in my Rails project and the combination has been working really well for us.
+I use simple_provision with mina in my Rails projects and the combination has been working really well for me.

 Let's rock.